HellRaven-Mods/NFSC-NextGenFX/README.md

 - create a folder named FX in game root directory
 - copy files into that FX folder

+**additional note:** The Shader is meant to be used with Project Palmont (https://nfsmods.xyz/mod/5165) but also works fine with the vanilla game

 **How to customize the mod:**
 -----------------------------------------------------------------------------------------------
 - open "visualtreamtent.fx" with VisualStudio/Code, NotePad+ or any Editor you want